-This white bean risotto with asparagus is a luxuriously rich and flavorful, thanks to the creamy white beans.
+This white bean risotto with asparagus is luxuriously rich and flavorful, thanks to the creamy white beans.
 It’s enhanced with fresh asparagus and a wonderful blend of wholesome and rustic flavors.
 Its creamy consistency is balanced with a heartiness that makes it an exceptional comfort food.
 I learned how to make this northern Italian rice dish while living and working in Italy.
 Truly one of my favorite risotto recipes.

 Shallow bowl of risotto topped with asparagus with sprigs of fresh thyme on the table.